 - You can link media sets to ticket types.
 This option makes it easy for POS operators to identify ticket types.

 - You can link ticket types to area categories.
 With this option, the ticket can be sold only for seats in that area category of auditoriums.
 For example, a ticket type such as Adult might use a standard or default area category, while a ticket type such as VIP Adult might be linked to a VIP area category that contains a small number of premium seats.

-Note: POS displays the area category details of tickets, but remote sales channels such as Kiosk and Vista Web display only the ticket type description.
+Note: POS displays the area category details of tickets, but remote sales channels such as kiosks and your website display only the ticket type description.